12 Information Technology Stocks Moving In Friday's Pre-Market Session - Benzinga

 Gainers

-- SeaChange International SEAC shares rose 11.4% to $0.84 during Friday's pre-market session.
-The market value of their outstanding shares is at $41.0 million.
+- Okta OKTA stock moved upwards by 15.8% to $108.45 during Friday's pre-market session.
+The market value of their outstanding shares is at $17.1 billion.
+As per the press release, Q1 earnings came out yesterday.

-- Dell Technologies DELL shares increased by 9.26% to $48.0.
-The market value of their outstanding shares is at $35.9 billion.
-As per the news, the Q1 earnings report came out yesterday.
+- CCC Intelligent Solutions CCCS stock increased by 5.59% to $10.0.
+The market value of their outstanding shares is at $6.1 billion.

 Losers